Crsarmv7l/DaikonTools-for-Yardstick-One/README.md

   - Easily editable
   - ASK/FSK modulations
   - Continuous transmission
-  - File format is basically a text representation of the signal, so size is small
+  - File format is a text representation of the signal, so size is small
   - Error checks hex data for length before converting to bytes
   - Rapid and easy method for sending signals, create or save a .ys1 and send it.
   - Amp setting is included in the python script but will need to be uncommented.